 Education, Training, and Library.
 Half of the 1.5 million workers in the education, training, and library professions were licensed in most of the 27 Most importantly, in order to work in public schools, teachers need to have a state-issued certification of preschool teachers through high school, depending on their specialty or state.
 Depending on the license may be required.

-Several post-secondary teacher professions, including law and health specialist teachers and nursing instructors, are among the fast-growing groups in this group.
+Several post-secondary teachers professions, including law and health specialist teachers and nursing instructors, are among the fast-growing groups in this group.
 These employees can either have or may have profits because of the license they have in the profession as they prepare students for admission.
 For example, nursing instructors may have a nursing license.

 Legal and protective services.
 In 28, about 64৪ percent of the group’s 1.5 million workers, including lawyers and judges, obtained licenses.
 And about 38 percent (including firearms and first-row supervisors of police and detectives) were one of the 1.8 million defense service personnel.